A network-based approach to QAnon user dynamics and topic diversity during the COVID-19 infodemic: Data and Methods

 \subsection{Human/bot classification}

 To classify users into bots and humans, we used the Botometer API v4.
 The Botometer is a well-recognized tool for automatically detecting bots based on supervised machine learning.
-The Botometer model is trained with 1200 features, covering six categories including account's metadata, retweet \& mention networks, temporal features, content information and sentiment \cite{Sayyadiharikandeh_2020}.
-The Botometer has been applied in series of research to quantify the online behaviours of bots~\cite{Shao2018,Vosoughi1146}.
+The Botometer model is trained with 1200 features, covering six categories including the account's metadata, retweet and mention networks, temporal features, content information and sentiment \cite{Sayyadiharikandeh_2020}.
+The Botometer has been applied in a series of studies to quantify the online behaviours of bots~\cite{Shao2018,Vosoughi1146}.
 This tool computes `complete automation probability' (CAP) for each user that ranges within the range of $[0,1]$; The higher the value, the higher the probability that the user is a bot.
-In this study, we set CAP=$0.7$ as the threshold for human/bot classification, which means if the CAP for a user is larger than 0.7, this user is considered as a bot.
-We validated that this threshold provides a reliable human/bot classification in the previous study using the same dataset~\cite{Xu2021}.
+In this study, we set CAP=$0.7$ as the threshold for human/bot classification, which means if the CAP for a user is larger than 0.7, this user is considered to be a bot.
+We validated that this threshold provides a reliable human/bot classification in a previous study using the same dataset~\cite{Xu2021}.